palo-it-hk/palo-next-turbo-demo/README.md

 when a user navigates between routes that share a `template.tsx`, a new instance of the component is mounted, DOM elements are recreated, state is not preserved, and effects are re-synchronized.
 This means that unlike layout.tsx.
 The state will not persist across pages.

+### Route groups

+In the app directory, nested folders are normally mapped to URL paths.
+However, you can mark a folder as a Route Group to prevent the folder from being included in the route's URL path.

+Example:

+- app
+  - (users)
+    - layout.tsx
+    - login
+      - page.tsx
+    - dashboard
+      - page.tsx

+In the above the URL to reach the dashboard is localhost:3000/layout and localhost:3000/dashboard.
+You can also add a layout which can be shared amongst them.

+You can also create multiple root layouts this way:

+- app
+  - (users)
+    - layout.tsx
+    - user-login
+      - page.tsx
+    - user-dashboard
+      - page.tsx
+  - (admin)
+    - layout.tsx
+    - admin-login
+      - page.tsx
+    - admin-dashboard
+      - page.tsx

+Be careful that the folder structuring does not resolve into the same url.

+If you use multiple root layouts without a top-level `layout.tsx` file, your home `page.tsx` file should be defined in one of the route groups, For example: app/(marketing)/page.tsx.

+Take note that, navigating across multiple root layouts will cause a full page load.

 ## Cache behavior

 Next stores caches inside `.next`.
 Failing to clear cache may produce inconsistent behavior especially when running `yarn run build && yarn run start`.
 Manually removing the `.next` folder is recommended to clear the cache.